aoulaa/Upwork_Profile_Optimization_Guide/README.md

-# Upwork Profile — Short, Practical README (for Software Engineers)
+# Upwork Profile — Short, Practical (for Software Engineers)

 No fluff.
 Do this and you’ll get more profile views and invites.